Have your circumstances changed since you applied for life insurance? It could be worth updating who will receive the benefit payment.

 To change the beneficiary on your life insurance policy you'll need to complete a nomination of beneficiary form and complete the form depending whether you would like to:

-- Nominate multiple beneficiaries
+- Nominate more than one beneficiaries

 - Nominate your estate as the only beneficiary